gatoflaco/Array-Generator/README.md

 The program may be invoked with a number of additional command line arguments and flags to alter its behavior.
 This is different from I/O redirection.
 Refer to the [usage](#usage) section for an example of what it looks like.
 This section describes the details:
 - Despite the simplified visual in the usage section, the filepaths, [command line arguments](#command-line-arguments), and [flags](#flags) may actually come in any order, so long as the input file is given somewhere before any potential output file.
 Flags are distingushed by a hyphen character (-).
 - The command line arguments should *not* have leading hyphens and are simply delimited by whitespace.
 The relative order of these arguments **actually matters**.
 While flags can be mixed in anywhere between the arguments, the arguments are interpreted like this: the first integer encountered is assumed to be t.
 If a second integer is encountered, it is assumed to be t with the previous t assumed to instead be d.
 If a third is encountered, it is assumed to be δ.
 This means that in order to specify d, you must also specify t, and in order to specify δ, you must also specify both d and t.
-- The flags are demarcated by a leading hyphen.
-Flags may use separate hyphens or share a single one.
+- The single char flags are demarcated by a leading hyphen.
+These flags may use separate hyphens or share a single one.
 To "share" a single hyphen, additional flags beyond the first must succeed each other directly, i.e., without any whitespace.
 If whitespace is used between flags, a hyphen must be prepended for each of the whitespace-separated groups of flags.
+- The multi char flags are demarcated by two leading hyphens.
+These flags may *not* share hyphens; that is, they *must* be separated by whitespace.
 - If the program cannot interpret a command line argument, it will ignore it and continue, possibly using default values/behaviors.
 ### Command Line Arguments
 d: an integer bounded between 1 and t, inclusive
 - Represents the magnitude of sets of interactions used; these sets are used in comparisons necessary to analyzing the locating and detecting properties of arrays.
-- If not given, desired property is assumed to be t-covering
+- If not given, desired property is assumed to be t-covering.

 t: an integer bounded between 1 and the number of factors, inclusive
 - Represents how many (factor, value) tuples are included in an interaction; 1-way interactions by definition are just single (factor, value) tuples.